 8. Is it okay to use other people’s belongings?

-Since most of the students leave their utensils, plates, food, etc. in the kitchen, please do not use them.
+Since most of the students leave their utensils, plates, food, etc. in the kitchen, it's important not to assume you can use them.
 If you made an agreement with your flatmates to use each other’s belongings, that is great!
-However, if someone did mention not to use their items, do not assume they have something against you.
+However, if someone did mention not to use their items, this is probably not personal.
 They probably do not prefer sharing what they own for many reasons.

 For more tips on cleaning, check out our How to... clean your flat article!

 - Coffee Lounges Cartwright Court Site Tour Uni Hall Site Tour South Campus Site Tour North Campus Site Tour Talybont Site Tour Take a Walk Down Park Place Talybont North Student Guide Talybont South student guide The Story of Dinas Emrys

 - Flat Chats - Uni Hall What to bring to uni?
 Talybont South student guide Settling in FAQs Catering in Residences Where to buy essential items Talybont North Student Guide Meet the Team: Talybont RLAs Running routes in Cardiff How to...laundry